Kinesis Consumer

 Available when assuming another role.

-Set Session Tags Sets a session tag to record the name of the currently logged in StreamSets user that starts the pipeline or the job for the pipeline.
+Set Session Tags Sets a session tag to record the name of the currently logged in IBM StreamSets user that starts the pipeline or the job for the pipeline.
 AWS IAM verifies that the user account set in the session tag can assume the specified role.

 Select only when the IAM trust policy attached to the role to be assumed uses session tags and restricts the session tag values to specific user accounts.